Blaney wins at Daytona, Reddick earns final playoff berth - WHIZ News

 “Yeah, we’ve got good momentum,” Blaney said.
 “We’d like to make it three in a row, we’ll see.”

-The regular-season finale had fairly low stakes in that 15 of the 16 playoff slots were claimed before the start of the race.
+The regular-season finale had fairly low stakes since 15 of the 16 playoff slots were claimed beforehand.
 It meant only a first-time race winner could edge Reddick or Dillon for the final spot.

+Neither had a smooth night: Reddick’s car suffered crash damage in an earlier incident and Dillon was first flagged for speeding on pit road and also battled voltage issues in his Chevrolet.

+“I don’t know how to smile at this point.
+It was a lot tonight,” Reddick said.
+“I’m excited to be past it.”

+Dillon had still rallied to fourth on the final restart but was collected in the race-ending crash.

+“We gave it all we could and fought until the end,” Dillon said.
+“We’ll finish hard this year and build on next year.”

-The only other competition was for the regular-season title, which went to Kyle Larson, a five-time winner this season.
+The only other competition at Daytona was for the regular-season title, which went to Larson, a five-time winner this season.
 The race for the regular-season championship and its playoff points was between Larson and Denny Hamlin, who entered Daytona trailing Larson by 28 points.

 MCDOWELL’S MISS